Our Timeless Heritage

 1880

-In 1880, Washburn took his flour to the First Millers International Exhibition, held in Cincinnati, Ohio.
+In 1880, Washburn took his flour to the First Millers International Exhibition in Cincinnati, Ohio.
 It was attended by millers from around the world.
-Washburn took the three top prizes at the fair, including the gold medal for his Superlative Flour brand.
+Washburn took the three top prizes at the fair, including the gold medal for his Superlative flour brand.

 1905